12-Twelvve/12-Twelvve/README.md

-- 👋 Hi, I’m L3GION .
-Wubba-lubba-dub-dub!!!!
-“Lemme check my list of powers and weaknesses: ability to do anything, but only whenever I want.”
+- 👋 Lemme check my list of powers and weaknesses: ability to do anything, but only whenever I want.
 - 👀 I’m interested in Data science, Graphics, AI, Web Development, App Development, Pentesting,
 - 🌱 I’m currently learning Data Visualization, manipulation, wranggling, Machine Learning algorithms, ..
-- 💞️ I’m looking to collaborate on Graphics World.
+- 💞️ I’m looking to collaborate on Everything.
-- 📫 How to reach me ... chowk ma aayera sodh, ghar mai liyera chod dincha 😉, chowk chahi nasodh 😏
 - Grassssss... tastes bad!
 <!---
 12-Twelvve/12-Twelvve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.